chakrapani-allumallu1/chatbot/README.md

 # Pinnacle Care Hospital Website with Healthbot

-Welcome to Pinnacle Care Hospital's website repository!
+Welcome to BCA LIFE Hospital's website repository!
 This website is designed to provide visitors with valuable information about our hospital and to offer assistance through our healthbot.

 ## Overview

-Pinnacle Care is committed to delivering high-quality healthcare services to our community.
+BCA LIFE is committed to delivering high-quality healthcare services to our community.
 This website serves as a platform for patients, visitors, and healthcare professionals to access important information about our hospital, including services offered, medical staff, and contact details.

 ## Features

 - **About Us**: Provides an overview of our hospital's mission, history, and values.
-- **How It Works**: Details the medical services and specialties offered at Pinnacle Care.
+- **Services**: Details the medical services and specialties offered at Pinnacle Care.
 - **Doctors**: Profiles of our experienced medical professionals, including doctors, nurses, and specialists.
 - **Contact Us**: Contact information for Pinnacle Care Hospital, including address, phone number, and email.
 - **Healthbot**: Interactive chatbot feature to assist visitors with general health inquiries, appointment scheduling, and more.